ryoyakawai/prototype_sample_mysql_nodejs/README.md

 # prototype_sample_mysql_nodejs
-This repository is storing program for to check feasibiloty of combination of procedure bwtween web app and database.
+This repository is storing program for to check feasibiloty of combination of procedure between web app and database.
 **!!!!
 Note !!!!** Never use for production purpose, this program DOES NOT properly handle regarding security and valunerabiloties.

 # Build